CatTanker/cnc_map_tool_guide/docs/linuxtools.md

 Wine supports the theme engine of **XP**, so a lot of your choices are limited, although any modifications you make only apply to your wineprefix, so unlike windows you cannot brick your system with it.
 There are also a surprising amount of decent Xp themes lying around on places such as DevianArt, so i recommend looking for some free ones and trying them out.

 ### Multi-Monitor Support
-While i am unsure if this is simply an original bug in FA2, or as a result of patches, but the application simply cannot be stretched between two screens.
+While i am unsure if this is simply an original bug in FA2, or as a result of patches, both on Windows and Linux the application simply cannot be stretched between two screens (or off the believed primary monitor).

 ```
 WINEPREFIX="/home/YOUR_USERNAME_GOES_HERE/.local/share/wineprefixes/map_editor" winecfg